About the Overseas Schools Project

 Resources for Students and Parents

-The College Board’s Study in the USA website highlights the various steps students and families should follow if they are interested in learning more about applying to colleges and universities in the United States.
+The College Board’s Study Abroad page highlights the various steps students and families should follow if they are interested in learning more about applying to colleges and universities in the United States.
 In addition, students and families may research 3,800+ U.S. universities on bigfuture.org.
-Parents may also Sign Up for important notifications from The College Board.
+Parents may also Sign Up for important notifications from the College Board.

 Resources for College Counselors and Educators